Frequently Asked Questions - Performance

 What is the Achievement Criteria?

-To increase transparency and help employees understand what leaders and managers/supervisors use to determine performance levels and merit rewards, UC Berkeley has developed consistent, performance-based Achievement Criteria for non-represented staff.
-The merit criteria guides provide example behaviors for each performance level (Needs Attention, Well Done, Stand Out).
+To increase transparency and help employees understand what leaders and managers/supervisors use to determine performance levels, merit rewards and/or eligibility for across-the-board increases, UC Berkeley has developed consistent, performance-based Achievement Criteria for non-represented staff.
+The Achievement Criteria provide example behaviors (behavioral anchors) for each performance level (Needs Attention, Well Done, Stand Out).
 All non-represented employees will use the same Achievement Criteria (with additional performance indicators for people managers).
-There are five dimensions of the Achievement Criteria which include Collaboration, Goal Accomplishment, Innovation, Inclusion & Belonging, and Job Mastery.
+There are five dimensions of the Achievement Criteria; they are Collaboration, Goal Accomplishment, Innovation, Inclusion & Belonging, and Job Mastery.

 Learn more about the Achievement Criteria for non-represented employees and/or register for Achieve Together training.